apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 A couple notes about pytest if you're unfamiliar with it.
-Naming is important For example, in order for pytest to find the file full of tests in the file name as to start with test!
-Also, once the file is found each test as to start with the *test*.
+Naming is important For example, in order for pytest to locate the test file the name as to start with 'test'!
+Also, once the file is found each test also has to start with the 'test'.

 ```
 import grammar